bfonta/DarkMatter/README.md

 ```
 and try the examples.

-* Pip install (gets the latest release, which does not necessarily correspond to the code on this repository):
+* Pip install (installs the latest release, which does not necessarily correspond to the code in this repository):

 ```bash
 pip install dmprofile